simple-login/website/content/security.md

 ## Database & File Storage

-Currently our database and file storage system are hosted in AWS Paris datacenter.
+Currently our database and file storage system are hosted on UpCloud.
 The database is using Postgresql, is encrypted at rest and backed up everyday.
 Backups older than 7 days are deleted.
 The database is only accessible from our mail and web servers.

 File storage is based on [S3](https://aws.amazon.com/s3/) which is used to store user profile pictures and temporary bounced emails.
 The bounced emails are deleted after 7 days.